drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 	.. attention::

-		This option is functional but currently causes GEOS-Chem crashes with an unknown cause (DP, 2022/03/09).
+		This option is functional but currently causes GEOS-Chem crashes with an unknown cause.

 .. option:: USE_CHEEREIO_TEMPLATE_CH4_HEMCO_Config